 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.~2 Timothy 3:16-17

-Moms, our days are busy and before we know it our heads are hitting the pillow and we realize we haven’t spent anytime in God’s Word.
-Daily reading of our Bible is important but we also need to take the time to study God’s Word.
+Moms, our days are busy, and before we know it our heads are hitting the pillow, and we realize we haven’t spent any time in God’s Word.
+Daily reading of our Bible is essential, but we also need to take the time to study God’s Word.

 God’s Word renews our minds, brings us back to truth, confronts us of our sin, directs us to the way of righteousness, gives us power, is a blessing to our lives, guides and directs us to the way of life, it meets all our needs, directs us to God’s will for our lives and we can list so many more reasons why we need to study His Word.

 Now you’re asking – “Where do we begin to study deeper and how can we make the time for it?”
 Let me kindly and gently respond, “If you’re reading this blog post you have time to study God’s Word.”
 Ouch – but it’s true.
 Think of the time we waste in a day.
 Can we not take 15 minutes to dig a little deeper into the truths of the God’s Word?